Art at the Airport: Feeling Groovy

 commercial service airport and accommodates over 650,000

 passengers each year.
-The airport serves nine nonstop markets
+The airport serves 11 nonstop markets with

-with an average of 17 daily departures.
-MRY is committed to
+an average of 17 daily departures.
+MRY is committed to providing

-providing customers with superior services and a convenient,
+customers with superior services and a convenient, hassle-free

-hassle-free experience in a safe, secure, and professional
+experience in a safe, secure, and professional environment.
+The

-that will welcome passengers in early summer 2027, and will
+passengers in early summer 2027, and will transform how Monterey

-transform how Monterey residents and visitors travel.
-Be sure to
+residents and visitors travel.
+Be sure to visit

 Instagram, and X.